pp19dd/picker/readme.md

 Are you writing a workhorse shell script in python?
 Why not curses?

 This class, using curses, lets a user select from a simple list of options.
 The return is a simple list of selected options, or False (for cancel).
 And, for the OCD in all of us, it preserves terminal window contents after exiting.
+Compatible and tested with python 2.7 and 3.5.

 Keys: `arrow up` / `arrow down` to navigate, `page up` / `page down`, `a` to toggle all entries, `enter` to accept, `q` to cancel.